-There’s a lot of smart people in the world.
+There are a lot of smart people in the world.

 James McQuivey is one of them.
 He’s top notch and a principal and VP at Forrester Research.
 Actually, he is the foremost analyst tracking and defining the power and impact of digital disruption on traditional businesses.
 His book, DIGITAL DISRUPTION, is a must read for anyone trying to do business in this world today, and I encourage everyone I meet to read it if the topic comes up.
 I just recommended it to a major publisher.
 When he saw the title, he said with a smile on his face, “I’m living it.”